vikrant82/chat-analyzer/docs/last_session.md

 ### Key Accomplishments:
 - Webex date handling aligned to user-local timezone semantics
   - Implemented local-day filtering, grouping, and caching in `clients/webex_client.py`, using start/end as user-local inclusive day range, converting messages to the user’s timezone before bucketing, and determining "today" in the user’s local timezone (IANA tz from browser).
-  - Preserved Webex API pagination while switching comparisons to local-day windows.
+  - Preserved Webex API pagination while switching comparisons to local-day equivalents.
 - Telegram date handling made consistent with Webex and user-local timezone
   - Updated `clients/telegram_client.py` to use user-local day windows, group/cache by local days, treat Telethon message timestamps as UTC if naive, and compute cacheability by the user’s local “today”.
 - Verified behavior against user-provided screenshots and UX inputs: date selections in local-day now include messages exactly as shown for those days.